dmgatti/SingleCellRNAseq/_episodes/01-introduction.md

 Consider the following points when assessing the differences between the technologies and choosing which to utilize for your own experiment:
  * Tissues are heterogeneous mixtures of diverse cell types.
 Bulk RNA-Seq data consists of average measures of transcripts expressed across many different cell types, while scRNA-Seq data is cell-type resolved.
- * Bulk RNA-Seq data may obscure the processes of changes in gene expression or tissue cell composition.
+ * Bulk RNA-Seq data may not be able to distinguish between changes in gene expression or tissue cell composition.
- * Bulk RNA-Seq allows for much higher sequencing coverage for each gene.
+ * Bulk RNA-Seq allows for much higher sequencing coverage for each gene and often captures more total genes.
  * Bulk RNA-Seq allows for better isoform detection due to the higher sequencing depth and relatively uniform coverage across transcripts (vs. a typical 3' bias in scRNA-Seq).
  * Genes without poly-A tail (e.g. some noncoding RNAs) might not be detected in scRNA-Seq, but can be reliably assessed using bulk RNA-Seq.

+> DMG - make or find a figure for bulk vs SC

-> ## Challeng
+> ## Challenge
 > For each of these scenarios, choose between using bulk RNA-Seq and scRNA-Seq to address your problem.
 >
 > Differentiation of embryonic stem cells to another cell type